Rabbid76/graphics-snippets/documentation/matrix_operations.md

 - [Translation on square made of triangles in opengl][22]
 - [opengl atan2f doesn't work][23]
 - [OpenGL, First Person Camera Translation][24]
+- [how to modify the view of the camera with pygame and openGL][25]

   [1]: https://en.wikibooks.org/wiki/GLSL_Programming/Vector_and_Matrix_Operations